-Riekele de Boer RWS Centre for Transport and Navigation (WVL)
+Riekele de Boer RWS Water, Transport and Environment (WVL)

+Colophon

+Methods for calculating the emissions of transport in the Netherlands.
+2018

+Statistics Netherlands PBL Netherlands Environmental Assessment Agency TNO

+RWS Water, Transport and Environment (WVL)

+Contact:

+John Klein, jken@cbs.nl

+Authors:

-Colophon Methods for calculating the emissions of transport in the Netherlands.
-2017 Statistics Netherlands PBL Netherlands Environmental Assessment Agency TNO RWS Centre for Transport and Navigation (WVL) Contact: John Klein, jken@cbs.nl Authors: John Klein, Jan Hulskotte, Norbert Ligterink, Stijn Dellaert, Hermine Molnár, Gerben Geilenkirchen The majority of the tables accompanying this report have been included in a separate Excel file.
+John Klein, Jan Hulskotte, Norbert Ligterink, Stijn Dellaert, Hermine Molnár, Gerben Geilenkirchen

+The majority of the tables accompanying this report have been included in a separate Excel file.
 References to these tables are printed in italics.
 In addition to the data for the emission calculation, the tables also contain references and hyperlinks to the underlying data sources and data used for the calculation of the emission totals.